viash-io/viash-actions/ns-list/README.md

 - `parse_argument_groups`: - *optional*.
 DEPRECATED.
 This is now always
   enabled.
 Whether or not to postprocess each component’s argument_groups.
+- `project_directory`: - *optional*.
+Path to the project directory.
+This is the directory where the project’s `_viash.yaml` file is located.
+If not provided, the current working directory is used.
 - `output_file`: - *optional*.
 Path of a file to which the output will be written.
 If not set, this action will create a file with a random name in `RUNNER_TEMP`.